 I packed a bag and took a train to the coast and booked into a B&B along the seafront. £30 a night.
 No wifi, no TV.
 Bathroom along the corridor to be shared with the other guests, of which there were none.
 It was like walking back in time thirty years.
 To the summer holidays when we used to stay in guest houses as a family.

 The room had a thick brown curtain pulled over a single window that looked over a yard full of bins and rotting cardboard boxes.
 The bed had a single mattress that smelt like it was made out of seaweed.
 The tiny sink in the corner of the room was cracked and the water pressure almost non-existent, a dribble of brown water, barely enough to wet a toothbrush.
 The room was heated, but only just.
 Enough to prevent ice forming on the windows.
-It was perfect for what I was planning.
+It was perfect.

 That night I headed down to the local pub a few doors up, got drunk on cider and ate pork pies and pickled eggs for dinner.
 The next day I walked up the coast as far as I could go and then came back again.
 Eating fish and chips on a park bench before going to the pub.